klamma/ar-for-eu-book/_pages/chapters/apm.md

 Customers however find it difficult to state their requirements in an abstract way.
 The waterfall model does not cater for possibility of changing requirements.
 The waterfall model was modified after a number of issues identified in practice, but in the end, the agile approach became the dominant one.
-Kent Beck wrote in the agile manifesto
+Kent Beck wrote in the [agile manifesto](https://agilemanifesto.org/):

+## Agile Development Features

  **Individuals and interactions** over processes and tools